Pupils as Leaders

 In lower Key Stage 2, these roles remain, but the class leaders of the week also organise learning resources and put the visual timetable on the board.
 Children are also chosen to be learning buddies and digital leaders.

-Our Year 5 and Year 6 children have added responsibilities which include being IT monitors e.g. switching on computers and supporting younger members of the school community with logging on.
-They also supplement the staff and support in classrooms during wet play times.
+Our Year 5 and Year 6 children have added responsibilities, which include being play pals (supporting younger members of the school community at break and lunchtime), office assistants and sports' leaders.

-This is what they say about their leadership roles in school:
+This is what the pupils say about their leadership roles in school:

 “I think being an office assistant is a great opportunity to be responsible for the school and other people”.